 These are all things you need to know to understand the ROI.

-First, let’s look at the cost of your email service provider:
+First, let’s look at the cost of your email service provider (ESP):

-For our example, let’s say the rock climbing center is paying $200/month and they are measuring email ROI for the quarter.
+For our example, let’s say the sports center is paying $200/month for their ESP and they’re measuring email ROI for the quarter.

 $200 x 3 = $600 to the ESP